CRYPTO-KU/BrowserCryptoLib/README.md

 [![NPM version](https://img.shields.io/npm/v/browser-crypto-lib.svg)](https://www.npmjs.com/package/browser-crypto-lib)
 [![Build Status](https://img.shields.io/travis/CRYPTO-KU/browser-crypto-lib.svg)](https://travis-ci.org/CRYPTO-KU/browser-crypto-lib)

+**IMPORTANT NOTE** This project is currently being rewritten in TypeScript.
+The README below is obsolete, and will soon be rewritten as well.

 - Note: The above links are not yet initialized.

 browser-crypto-lib is a portable and modular JavaScript library providing cryptographic utilities in the browser and Node.js environments.
 It focuses on ease of use and performance testing.
 It serves as a wrapper for other libraries when applicable, and implements some other functionality.